pk-kryptonite/Queue_management/README.md

 ## Tech Stack

-List the technologies used in the project.
+The technologies used in the project.

 - **Frontend:** Javascript, HTML, CSS
 - **Backend:** Flask, Python, SQLAlchemy